IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/advanced-filtering.md

 # {Platform} {ComponentTitle} Advanced Filtering

-The {ProductName} Advanced Filtering in {Platform} {ComponentTitle} allows you to manipulate data by providing you with a dialog where you can create different groups with filtering conditions across all columns in the `Grid`.
+The {ProductName} Advanced Filtering in {Platform} {ComponentTitle} allows you to manipulate data by providing you with a dialog where you can create different groups with filtering conditions across all columns in the `{ComponentTitle}`.

 ## {Platform} {ComponentTitle} Advanced Filtering Example